dog-gateway/rest-api-docs/index.md

 Represents a single domotic device handled by Dog, identified by a unique *device-id* (currently encoded in the *id* attribute for the XML response to the [GET /devices](#devices) request), and "controllable" by applications using this API.

+With no explicit `Accept` header in the request, the API provides the JSON response.

 *URL:* /devices/{device-id}

 |Method|Description|